gsforza/emacs-the-adhd-way/docs/03-package-installation.md

      ;; If there is more than one, they won't work right.
      )

-At startup, after loading the init file, the `(package-initialize)` function initializes Emacs\' internal record of installed packages, and loads their `autoloads` - if they are in the `package-load-list` - which by default every installed package is.
+At start-up, after loading the init file, the `(package-initialize)` function initializes Emacs\' internal record of installed packages, and loads their `autoloads` - if they are in the `package-load-list` - which by default every installed package is.